-This is where you set the return periods you wish to always use.
+This is where you set, or activate, the return periods you wish to always use.
 This applies to both Rational and NRCS hydrographs.
 The top row of the table lists the available frequencies.
 Just below that are check boxes used to activate those frequencies.

 Simply check those you wish to always use.
 Uncheck those you don’t.
 The settings below mark the 2, 10 and 100 year events as active.
 The remaining inactive frequencies will not be used and will appear grayed-out throughout the software.

 If you’re wondering why the return periods you want to use are not showing up in your results, revisit this screen and turn On / Off your desired frequencies.